 - Three screws

-- 16 gage steel galvanized wire (found in Home Depot in the same isle as the picture hanging supplies)
+- 16 gauge steel galvanized wire (found in Home Depot in the same aisle as the picture hanging supplies)

-- Some small clothes pins that I found at a craft store
+- Small clothes pins (I found them at a craft store)

 Now for the how-to…